damianoalves/Flask-API/README.md

 # Project Title

-Example APi with Python and Flask
+Example API with Python and Flask

 ## Deployment